unaschneck/pydar/README.md

 - S03 = 2-digit segment number (00-99)
 - V03 = 2-digit version number (01-99)

-BIBQD05S184_D065_T008S03_V03.JPG:
+Image file from BIBQD05S184_D065_T008S03_V03.JPG:

 ![BIFQI10S251_D065_T008S01_V03](https://user-images.githubusercontent.com/24469269/210164143-427003ed-0043-45b4-a80f-8e9ddf28543a.jpg)

 ### Volume Version of Data

-Some passes have multiple versions of the data.
+Some passes have multiple versions of the data, up to 3 different versions currently.

 * Version 1 (V01) was the first archived version of the data and assumed Titan had zero obliquity, which resulted in misregistration between passes